-Depending on specification, your motorhome may be fitted with a solar panel of up to 120W, and if a solar panel is fitted then a suitable solar regulator will also be installed.
-This solar panel and regulator may provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the EC800 power supply unit.
-Conditions allowing, and depending on the settings chosen in the EC800 power supply unit, the system can give the leisure battery a daily boost when camping without a mains 230V supply, or while the vehicle is in storage.
+Depending on specification, your motorhome may be fitted with a solar panel of up to 200W, and if a solar panel is fitted then a suitable solar regulator will also be installed.
+This solar panel and regulator may provide additional 12v power whenever sunlight is available to the panel, and this will be directed to the power supply unit.